mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 <!-- NOTE Examine MoE and this process drama in more general terms, then explore a -->

+The following discussion aims to frame existing conceptions of authenticity of tool use in seeding new learning communities.
+The following sections then aim to contribute new knowledge in the domain of learning coding.

 The tensions associated with the use of time by participants of the drama processes in this iteration mirror existing concerns in research.